 As male therapists of Black, African, South Asian and Caribbean heritages this is a space to connect through shared experience, learn from one another and inspire each other.
 These gatherings are also open to other people of colour who are affected by prejudice due to the colour of their skin and global white power.
 Together we will create a space where we can articulate our voice around our inner journeys and from this place find ways to express our voice out in the world.

 The day-long format for the gatherings will consist of a main presentation followed by discussion, with a focus on how we connect as men, and how we can become more authentic with ourselves and with each other.

 To find out about the kinds of themes or topics under discussion, as well as projects that individual groups are in the process of undertaking at some of the other BAATN gatherings, please take a look here.

-Malcolm Phillips co-developed and delivered a post-qualifying Diploma in Black Therapy, a one-year training course exploring approaches to therapy for Black people and communities in the UK, USA and other world approaches to therapy.
+He co-developed and delivered a post-qualifying Diploma in Black Therapy – a one-year training course exploring approaches to therapy for Black people and communities.

-He was the founder and chair of Safoa, the National African and Caribbean mental Health Network and is currently a board member of the UK Chapter of the Association of Black Psychologists.
+He was founder and chair of Safoa, the National African and Caribbean Mental Health Network and is currently a board member of the UK Chapter of the Association of Black Psychologists.

 6th July 2019 – Rotimi Akinsete – This Book Could Help

 Rotimi Akinsete founder of Black Men on the Couch and Associate Dean of Students at UAL, will be talking about his new book ‘This Book Could Help’ which is filled with straightforward expert advice and simple techniques to help shake off what other people say you ought to be, prioritise yourself, meet challenges and develop new strengths, in areas such as dealing with stress, motivation, work and life goals.

 “Incredibly helpful” – ‘every man should have a copy’ – Colin Jackson, former Olympic athlete